bitcraze/bitcraze-website/src/tutorials/z-ranger-deck.md

 {% si_step  Using the height-hold mode %}

 To use the Z-Ranger deck you need to use the Python client and set up a connection with your Crazyflie.
-For more information go to [Getting started with the Crazyflie 2.0](/getting-started-with-the-crazyflie-2-0/).
+For more information go to the [Getting started with the Crazyflie 2.0](/getting-started-with-the-crazyflie-2-0/).

-In the client, go to **Assist mode** and choose **Height-hold** mode in the drop-down menu.
+* In the client, go to **Assist mode** and choose **Height-hold** mode in the drop-down menu.
 Also make sure that the assist mode button is [configured](https://wiki.bitcraze.io/doc:crazyflie:client:pycfclient:index#input_devices).

 {% img Z-ranger deck tutorial; wide; /images/tutorials/height-hold.png %}

-Place the Crazyflie 2.0 on the floor in an area with lots of floor space for flying, then press the assisted mode button on the gamepad to activate the height-hold mode.
+* Place the Crazyflie 2.0 on the floor in an area with lots of floor space for flying, then press the assisted mode button on the gamepad to activate the height-hold mode.
 The Crazyflie will now take off and hover at a height of 40 cm.

-To control the Crazyflie use roll/pitch as normal and use the thrust to change the height-hold set-point.
+* To control the Crazyflie use roll/pitch as normal and use the thrust to change the height-hold set-point.
 Releasing the height-hold button will de-activate the mode and the thrust input will work as normal (i.e you will have to give thrust for the Crazyflie not to drop).

-Each time height-hold mode is re-activated the set-point is reset to 40 cm.
+* Each time height-hold mode is re-activated the set-point is reset to 40 cm.

 {% endsi_step %}